Princeton NJ: You Don’t Have to Be An Einstein To Love It

-WHY GO: German-born Albert Einstein settled in Princeton NJ in 1933 with a $5000 Nazi bounty on his head.
-But Einstein lived safe and sound and very modestly in this preppy, Ivy League town until his death at age 75 in 1955.
+German-born Albert Einstein settled in Princeton NJ, in 1933 with a $5000 Nazi bounty on his head.
+But Einstein lived safe, sound, and modestly in this preppy, Ivy League university town until his death at age 75 in 1955.

 He was far from the only world-renowned figure who lived in Princeton, though.
-And an engaging walking tour of both the town of Princeton and Princeton U. campus brings you in close contact with a roster of scientific pioneers, ingenious tycoons, “Celebrity Academics” and other brainiacs of the highest order.
+An engaging walking tour of both the town of Princeton and the Princeton University campus brings you in close contact with a roster of scientific pioneers, ingenious tycoons, “Celebrity Academics,” and other brainiacs of the highest order.

-On this IQ-boosting Getaway, discover one of the world’s best sculpture gardens, family owned shops and farms worth patronizing, some incredible US history and naturally, the best places to eat and stay in Princeton NJ.
+On this IQ-boosting Getaway, discover one of the world’s best sculpture gardens, family-owned shops and farms worth patronizing, some incredible US history, and the best places to eat and stay in Princeton, NJ.

-The Getaway Mavens included Princeton on our “12 Romantic New Jersey Getaways” roundup here.
+The Getaway Mavens included Princeton in our “12 Romantic New Jersey Getaways” roundup here.
 Check it out for more to do in the Garden State.

 Best Things To Do In Princeton NJ